muratkeremozcan/appsyncmasterclass-backend/README.md

     PostConfirmation: !GetAtt ConfirmUserSignupLambdaFunction
 ```

-_(4.4)_ We also need to give Cognito additional permissions to call the lambda
-function, by default it doesn't have any.
-The below grants CognitoUserPool the
+_(4.4)_ We also need to give Cognito additional permissions to call the lambda function, by default it doesn't have any.
+The below grants CognitoUserPool the `lambda:invokeFunction` permission for` ConfirmUserSignupLambdaFunction`.
-lambda:invokeFunction permission for ConfirmUserSignupLambdaFunction.

 ```yml
 UserPoolInvokeConfirmUserSignupLambdaPermission: